 - Tree growth regulator – gently slows the growth of the tree, allowing it to reallocate some of its energy from canopy growth into defense chemicals, fibrous root production, and stored energy

 - Invasive species surveillance – involves setting a trap containing a pheromone attractant to detect and monitor for invasive species like Emerald Ash Borer

 - Supplemental mulching – mimics the natural detritus present in a forest environment by moderating soil temperatures, conserving soil moisture, reducing soil compaction, suppressing competition, and releasing essential nutrients

-- Root flare excavation – the use of a supersonic air jet (air knife) to safely expose a buried root flare by removing excess soil from around the base of the tree
+- Root flare excavation – the use of a supersonic air jet (air shovel) to safely expose a buried root flare; reduces the potential for decay, insect entry, and/or fungal infection

-- Soil decompaction – the use of a supersonic air jet (air knife) to safely alleviate soil compaction within the critical root zone; sometimes combined with vertimulching for additional benefits
+- Soil decompaction – the use of a supersonic air jet (air shovel) to safely alleviate soil compaction within the critical root zone; restores pore space to promote overall tree vitality

-- Vertimulching – the use of a supersonic air jet (air knife) to amend appropriate materials into the critical root zone to promote tree vitality; may include organic matter, pea gravel, sand, fertilizer, and/or biological inoculate
+- Soil amendment – the use of a supersonic air jet (air shovel) to amend appropriate materials into the critical root zone to promote overall tree vitality; may include organic matter, sand, fertilizer, biochar, and/or helpful inoculate

-- Root pruning – the removal of girdling and/or problem roots after safe exposure and dissection via a supersonic air jet (air knife)
+- Root pruning – the removal of girdling and/or problem roots after safe exposure and dissection via a supersonic air jet (air shovel)

 - Soil analysis – used to determine nutrient levels, pH, texture, percent organic matter, and cation exchange capacity

 - Fertilization – a prescription soil treatment based on the results of the soil analysis and needs of the target specimen(s)